Iran and the US hold hours of expert talks in Oman over Tehran's rapidly advancing nuclear program

 Talks turn to experts

-While Araghchi and Witkoff were again expected to speak through the Omanis, experts on both sides also will begin negotiating details of a possible deal.

-From the Iranian side, Iranian Deputy Foreign Minister Majid Takht-e Ravanchi will lead Tehran’s expert team, said Mohammad Golzari, an Iranian government official.
+From the Iranian side, Iranian Deputy Foreign Minister Majid Takht-e Ravanchi headed up Tehran’s expert team, said Mohammad Golzari, an Iranian government official.
 Takht-e Ravanchi took part in the 2015 nuclear talks.

-The U.S. technical team, which is expected to arrive in Oman on Friday, will be led by Michael Anton, the director of U.S. Secretary of State Marco Rubio’s policy planning staff.
+The U.S. technical team was led by Michael Anton, the director of U.S. Secretary of State Marco Rubio’s policy planning staff.
 Anton doesn't have the nuclear policy experience of those who led Washington’s efforts in the 2015 talks.

 Iran has insisted that keeping its enrichment is key.
 But Witkoff has muddied the issue by first suggesting in a television interview that Iran could enrich uranium at 3.67%, then later saying that all enrichment must stop.
 The demand that all enrichment stop also has been repeated by Rubio.